TGF-2023-24/Deportes/README.md

 ## Imports

-To male an import, you need to install django extensions
+To make an import, you need to install django extensions

 pip install django-extensions